 Foreign Transaction Fee – 2%

 Whew… that’s a lot of fees there!
-But in defense of Walmart, most prepaid debit cards/credit cards unfortunately do charge similar fees.
-It’s free to add money to the Money Card through check cashing, however Walmart charges up to $3.00 to cash checks (and up to $6 for checks of $1,000+) so you are basically still paying money to load the card.
+But in defense of Walmart, most prepaid debit cards charge much higher fees.
+It’s free to add money to the Money Card through check cashing, however Walmart charges up to $3.00 to cash checks (and up to $6 for checks of $1,000+) – thus you’re still paying money to load the card.
+So, basically, you have to pay $3 a month for the account and $3 for every card load.
+Card loads are free if handled through direct deposit, though.
+If you set it up that way it’s a fairly cheap account to get and maintain.

 - Easy to get, there is no credit check